 “The first question to ask is: Do I really need to use this medicine at all?”
 Kantor said.
 “In some cases, alternative options provide sufficient pain management without the risk of addiction.”

-If possible, Kantor recommends people talk to their dentist or oral surgeon about over-the-counter pain relievers instead, as recent studies show a combination of Ibuprofen and acetaminophen may provide Opens a new windowequal or superior pain relief after wisdom teeth removal.
+If possible, Kantor recommends people talk to their dentist or oral surgeon about over-the-counter pain relievers instead, as recent studies show a combination of Ibuprofen and acetaminophen may provide Opens in a new tabequal or superior pain relief after wisdom teeth removal.
 If the dental professional does prescribe an opioid, Kantor says it is usually better to use only as needed.

 “Try to keep the dose as low as possible to control the pain, and use it for as short a period as possible,” Kantor said.
 “The risk of addiction increases after just three days of use.”